 Iced coffee – especially maple vanilla iced coffee – is just a happy-making thing.

-- 2 tablespoons maple-vanilla syrup (recipe below)
+- Make the maple-vanilla syrup

 - In a small saucepan over medium-low heat, add maple syrup along with the vanilla bean and the seeds scraped from the vanilla bean.
 Bring to a low boil and simmer for 10 minutes.